nolll77/Linear-Regression-using-numpy.polyfit/README.md

 * The `a` variable is often called slope because – indeed – it defines the slope of the red line.
 * The `b` variable is called the intercept. b is the value where the plotted line intersects the y-axis.
 (Or in other words, the value of `y` is `b` when `x = 0`.)

-![linear function example slope intercept](https://drive.google.com/uc?id=1IhIT-_CrztXVGW7PJCjuROcv0K0u0yia) This is all you have to know about linear functions for now…
+![linear function example slope intercept](https://drive.google.com/uc?id=1IhIT-_CrztXVGW7PJCjuROcv0K0u0yia)

+This is all you have to know about linear functions for now...

 **But why did we talk so much about them?**